• Skip to primary navigation

 Zest and juice one lemon.
 Set aside.

 Cream the buttery spread and the sugar in a stand mixer.
-Then add in the egg, vanilla, lemon juice, and lemon zest.
+Then add the egg, egg yolk, lemon juice, lemon zest, and vanilla.

-Yes.
-Place cooled cookies in a single layer on a parchment-lined cookie sheet and put them into freezer.
-After they are frozen put the cookies into a freezer-safe plastic bag and remove as much air as possible.
+To freeze cookies: Place cooled cookies in a single layer on a parchment-lined cookie sheet and put them into the freezer.
+After they are frozen, put the cookies into a freezer-safe plastic bag and remove as much air as possible.
 Be sure to label the containers with the name of the cookies and the date they were frozen.
+Can be frozen for up to 3 months.

 Gluten-free lemon cookies.